When and Why Should You Choose a Top Bar Hive?

 For the beekeeper prone to back problems, this is probably the most useful component on the top bar hive.
 The legs elevate the beehive to a comfortable waist height, resulting in a better beekeeping experience, with less bending.

 The legs are generally made from a strong, sustainable type of wood, to carry the weight of the hive.
-The design may between each model, but it’s usually four crossed legs.
+The design may vary slightly between each model, but it’s usually four crossed legs.
 There are also other types, with a pole instead of legs.

 The Main Body